matteo-spadaccia/Machine-Learning-Systems-Project-2025/task-1/README.md

 # Task 1

 > [!TIP]
-> To run the test and benchmaking of Kmeans, KNN and ANN with the different distances fucntions
+> To run the test and benchmaking of Kmeans, KNN and ANN with the different distances fucntions:
 > ```shell
 > $ python task-1/task.py
 > ```